davidlin0241/SICP-Projects/README.md

 # SICP-Projects
-Projects for UC Berkeley Structure and Interpretations of Computer Programs
+Structure and Interpretations of Computer Programs

 hog:  develop a simulator and multiple strategies for the dice game Hog https://inst.eecs.berkeley.edu/~cs61a/su18/proj/hog/